 It is possible to buy properties in Georgia using cryptocurrency, but it is recommended to convert your cryptocurrency into fiat currency through a brokerage company and then make the payment for the property from your bank account.

 Buying a property in Georgia in foreign currencies

 You cannot buy properties in Georgia in other currencies other than Georgian Lari (GEL).

 How to find a property to purchase in Georgia

-The capital, Tbilisi, Batumi and Kutaisi are among the best-known cities, however, it is recommended to also check on towns or suburban areas near large cities where the prices are lower. however, the living conditions are just as good.
+The capital, Tbilisi, and the cities Batumi and Kutaisi are among the best-known places; it is also recommended to also check on towns or suburban areas near large cities where the prices are lower. however, the living conditions are just as good.

 Foreigners can either check in local papers or on the internet, however, they can also use the services of real estate agencies that can offer valuable information such as price ranges in a specific area and, in some cases, what to look for when interested in a zone or city.
 In some cases, these can also partially handle the sale-purchase contract.